Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Palisades ET feel supportive even though it’s plush?

-Yes, the coil base kept our hips from feeling “bottomed out,” but the Euro top is still soft enough that strict stomach sleepers may dip.
+Yes.
+In our tests, the coil support underneath helped keep hips from sinking too far, but the Euro top is still soft enough that many stomach sleepers may dip.

 Which Sleep Essentials Mattress is best for motion isolation?